math4345/homework13/README.md

-# 🎯 Goal: Inequalities
+# 🎯 Goal: Functions

 ## Objective

-This is the second of many "topics" weeks.

-The homework this week is designed to be easier than last week, and serves to review some older content.
-This is a good time to get caught up if you are feeling behind.
+This week, we explore "functions."
+This means reviewing what `Injective` and `Surjective` mean, as well as the direct image and the preimage.

 ---